zodimo/go-sockjs-client/task-manager-data/rules.md

 - Rebase feature branches against main before merge
 - Delete branches after merge

+### Checkpointing and Safe State

+- Create regular, restorable checkpoints in git history by making atomic, self-contained commits and after completion of a task
+- Ensure each commit and PR leaves the repository in a buildable and testable state
+- Use descriptive PR titles and commit messages to clarify the purpose of each checkpoint
+- Tag significant milestones or releases with annotated git tags

 ### Code Review

 - All code must be reviewed before merging